When the summer heat begins to fade and the leaves start to fall from the trees, it’s the perfect time to stay in and curl up with a book.

 Given that these stories come from the mind of the woman who gave us Harry Potter, you know they’re going to be good.
 They strike (ha!) the perfect balance of page-turning plot twists and compelling characters.
 The Cormoran Strike series includes The Cuckoo’s Calling (2013), The Silkworm (2014), Career of Evil (2015), and Lethal White (2018).

 Happy reading!
 Cheers!

-For more book recommendations and reviews, click here.
+For more book recommendations and guides, click here.